 - You may request up to two peer tutors for appointment-based tutoring.
 Peer tutors are other students who have taken the course.
 Peer tutors have training, and they did well in the course they’re tutoring for, but they may not remember everything from the course.
 They are, first and foremost, students.
 Again, attending office hours is an important thing to do in addition to seeking

-- CADE will match you with a peer tutor if we have one available or are able to hire one.
+- SLC will match you with a peer tutor if we have one available or are able to hire one.

-- CADE does not guarantee the availability of tutoring for all 100- and 200-level courses, even if the course is listed on our website.
+- SLC does not guarantee the availability of tutoring for all 100- and 200-level courses, even if the course is listed on our website.

 - PEER content-area tutors are not allowed to work on writing or assignments (including homework) that will be graded.
-Peer tutors will work with you on the course concepts, readings, notes, practice problems, study guides, etc. We do, however, have Peer Writing Consultants available to provide feedback on your papers through our Peer Writing Studio.
+Peer content tutors will work with you on the course concepts, readings, notes, practice problems, study guides, etc.

 - If you need help with a writing assignment, please return to the main screen of Tracktion and choose “Writing Assistance,” and choose an appointment for a Writing Consultation.

-- YOU WILL RECEIVE AN EMAIL FROM CADE WITH YOUR APPOINTMENT.
-Appointment-matching is not an automatic process, so please continue to check your @oneonta.edu email.
+- YOU WILL RECEIVE AN EMAIL FROM SLC WITH YOUR APPOINTMENT.
+Appointment-matching is not an automatic process and sometimes takes several days due to space availability, so please continue to check your @oneonta.edu email.

 - Feel free to contact our office if you have not heard from us after 3 business days of requesting a tutor.

-- If you are going to miss your tutoring appointment you MUST call your tutor well in advance.
-A minimum of twenty-four hours' notice is expected.
+- If you are going to miss your tutoring appointment you MUST contact your tutor 24 hours in advance.

 - Once you’re assigned to meet with a tutor for an appointment, you are expected to meet at that time each week.
 If you have two unexplained absences, your appointment will be permanently canceled and cannot be rescheduled during that semester.